 Get Chromecast if you use Google Home and don’t want a remote.
 Chromecast is not for you if you’re a channel surfer or an avid TV watchman.

 Chromecast is smarter and works with Google Home, but it’s not perfect.
-Chromecast Ultra has similar features and speed with added 4K compatibility for $69.
+The device Chromecast Ultra has similar features and speed with added 4K compatibility for $69.

 - Interface: There isn’t an interface.
 You stream apps on your phone, then tap cast.